Post

 2. General Solution

-We can’t solve the equation we just set up because we only know that $T_A$ changes between 10℃ and 4℃, but we don’t know exactly what value it takes.
+We only know that $T_A$ changes between 10°C and 4°C, but we don’t know its exact value, so we can’t solve the equation we just set up.
 In such cases, it can be helpful to attempt a solution by simplifying the situation to an easier problem.
-The average of the two known values is 7℃, so let’s assume the unknown function $T_A$ is a constant function $T_A=7$.
-Even if it’s not exact, we can expect to get an approximate value of the internal building temperature $T$ at 6 AM that we’re trying to find.
+The average of the two known values is 7°C, so let’s assume the unknown function $T_A$ is a constant function $T_A=7$.
+Even if not exact, we can expect to obtain an approximate value of the internal building temperature $T$ at 6 AM that we’re trying to find.

-For the constant $T_A=7$, the ordinary differential equation we set up earlier is separable.
-We can obtain the general solution by separating variables, integrating, and taking the exponential:
+For the constant $T_A=7$, the differential equation we set up earlier is separable.
+By separating variables, integrating, and taking the exponential, we can obtain the general solution:

 \[\frac {dT}{T-7}=k dt\] \[\log |T-7|=kt+c^*\] \[T(t)=7+ce^{kt} \quad(c=e^{c^*}).\]